 - Delivering a leading customer experience

-- Digitising Lloyds Banking Group and its subsidiaries (the 'Group')
+- Digitising Lloyds Banking Group plc and its subsidiaries (the 'Group' or 'Lloyds Banking Group')

 - Maximising the Group's capabilities

-- · Transforming ways of working
+- Transforming ways of working

-As part of the Insurance strategy to become the 'Go to Provider' for home insurance, the Company acts as an intermediary for General Insurance, including home insurance, creditor insurance, business insurance and accident and health insurance marketed primarily under the Lloyds Bank, Bank of Scotland and Halifax brands and sold predominantly through direct channels, Lloyds Banking Group distributors and corporate partnerships.
-The Company is focused on investing in the growth of its customer base and ensuring policyholder obligations are met, while at the same time ensuring the Company is managed to maximise capital efficiency and returns for its shareholder and Insurance.
-To support this, the Company is focused on the following key performance indicators:
+As part of the IP&I strategy to become the 'Go to Provider' for home insurance, the Company acts as an intermediary for General Insurance, including home insurance, creditor insurance, business insurance and accident and health insurance marketed primarily under the Lloyds Bank, Bank of Scotland and Halifax brands and sold predominantly through direct channels, Lloyds Banking Group distributors and corporate partnerships.
+The Company is focused on investing in the growth of its customer base and ensuring policyholder obligations are met, while at the same time ensuring the Company is managed to maximise capital efficiency and returns for its shareholder and IP&I. To support this, the Company is focused on the following key performance indicators:

-- · Net commission income
+- Net commission income

 - · Regulatory capital in excess of internal buffers

-- · Liquidity position
+- Liquidity position